 The coolcanals boat

 We travelled the waterways in our narrowboat home with eco-office on board - probably the smallest publishing house in the world!

 But we didn't do it the easy way - we built the boat ourselves while writing the special edition of 'Cool canals Waterways Walks' as the fundraising incentive for the new Canal & River Trust, and our 2012 title 'Britain's canals, a national treasure in 100 must-see objects'.
 Scribbling and typing among the sawdust and wood shavings, we were creating our home and office all in one!

 After the amazing success of our first book, 'Cool canals The Guide', we published two more titles, 'Cool canals Weekend Walks' and 'Cool canals Pub Days Out', in 2010.
 'Britain's Great Waterways Outdoors', with contributions from British Waterways (now the Canal & River Trust), RSPB, Wildfowl & Wetlands Trust and Sustrans, followed on as our 'ultimate' guide to the canals in March 2011.

-Our latest book 'Britain's canals, a national treasure in 100 must-see objects'
+And 'Britain's canals, a national treasure in 100 must-see objects'

 was published in July 2012.

 Our latest project is probably our favourite ever - producing fab new books for both adults and children!
 We're working on a series of new books and booklets for new 'Friends' of the Canal & River Trust

 (including new editions of 'Coolcanals Walks' and 'Coolcanals Kids', and a brand new illustrated storybook for under 6's) in time for the summer season of 2015.